xakep8/raytracing_in_c/README.md

 `./raytracing`

-this should open up a window by the name `Raytracing`, try clicking inside the window and dragging around, you'll see the lightsouce aka the white circle move.
-YES IT IS A WHITE CIRCLE, CLICHE, I KNOW, can't help it
+this should open up a window by the name `Raytracing`, try clicking inside the window and dragging around, you'll see the lightsouce aka the red circle move.
+YES IT IS A RED CIRCLE, CLICHE, I KNOW, can't help it
 I'm very primitive in terms for graphics.